 Determining Turn Directions using the Gyroscope.
 To compare the centripetal acceleration at different positions inside the vehicle, we need to determine the turn direction, i.e., whether the vehicle is making a right turn or a left turn.
 The Z-axis gyroscope reading on the phone can be utilized to represent the vehicle angular speed of the turn.
-Figure 5 illustrates the rotation rate on Z-axis of a gyroscope on the phone during a left and right turn respectively.
+Figure 4 illustrates the rotation rate on Z-axis of a gyroscope on the phone during a left and right turn respectively.
 A counter clockwise rotation around Z-axis generates positive reading, which indicates the vehicle is making a left turn; otherwise, the gyroscope generates negative reading, indicating the vehicle is making a right turn.
-We note that the power consumption is only 1.5mW [8] for a accelerometer sensor and 10mW [8,21] for a gyroscope sensor.
-Whereas the power consumption of a smartphone is significantly higher (for example, the average power of HTC EVO is about 450mW [27]).